A History of the Azores

 that aim at Alfecca Meridiana, Neptune’s Triton,

-a dog star that pines for poet Wampanoags.
+the dog star that pines for farmer Wampanoags.

 Sculptures out at Socrates Park are poor relations